aligent/owasp-dependency-check-pipe/README.md

 # OWASP Dependency Check Pipe

-This pipe is used to perform OWASP dependency checks.
+This pipe is used to perform OWASP dependency checks using [jeremylong/DependencyCheck](https://github.com/jeremylong/DependencyCheck)

 ## YAML Definition